-The GBAC STARTM Program Implementation Guide will enable facilities to:
+The GBAC STAR Facility Accreditation Program Implementation Guide will enable facilities to:

-- Establish and maintain a cleaning, disinfection, and infectious disease prevention program to control and/or minimize risk associated with infectious agents such as SARS-CoV-2, Influenza, Methicillin-Resistant S. aureus (MRSA), M. tuberculosis (TB), for employees, customers, clients, visitors, the community, and the environment; - Provide assurance and establish confidence that proper cleaning, disinfection, and infectious disease prevention work practices are in place and implemented; - Seek and achieve GBAC STARTM accreditation status by implementing the requirements outlined in the GBAC STARTM Program on Cleaning, Disinfection, and Infectious Disease Prevention for Facilities; - Establish a framework that can be used as the basis for communication and raising awareness of best practices as they relate to cleaning, disinfection, and infectious disease prevention in facilities.
+- Establish and maintain a cleaning, disinfection, and infectious disease prevention program to control and/or minimize risk associated with infectious agents such as SARS-CoV-2, Influenza, Methicillin-Resistant S. aureus (MRSA), and M. tuberculosis (TB), for employees, customers, clients, visitors, the community, and the environment. - Provide assurance and establish confidence that proper cleaning, disinfection, and infectious disease prevention work practices are in place and implemented. - Seek and achieve GBAC STAR Facility Accreditation status by implementing the requirements outlined in the GBAC STAR Facility Accreditation Program on Cleaning, Disinfection, and Infectious Disease Prevention. - Establish a framework that can be used as the basis for communication and raising awareness of best practices as they relate to cleaning, disinfection, and infectious disease prevention in facilities.